Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 +++
 author = "Joe Johnston"
 date = 2024-02-28T00:00:00Z
-description = "Web application design is an important step for building effective user experiences." images = ["/web-app-ideas/dashboard-web-app.jpg"] title = "5 Examples of Modern Web Application Design"
+description = "Find inspiration for your next project with our round-up of the best web application design examples." images = ["/web-app-ideas/dashboard-web-app.jpg"] title = "10 Examples of Modern Web Application Design"

 +++
 {{< figure src="/web-app-ideas/dashboard-web-app.jpg" alt="The CEO Dashboard Web App" >}}

 Every once in a while, I'll come across examples of web application design that really draw me in.
-I've listed these web applications below and ranked them from 5 - 1.
+I've listed these web applications below and ranked them from 10 - 1.

 These web applications contain a beautiful mix of design, usability and creativity.
 They are masterpieces, and wonderful tokens of inspiration.